A-Croshaw/cosbranok/README.md

 ## _Version Control_

- * From the Gitpod  terminal using "git add ." allows the changes wait to be commited.
+ * From the Gitpod terminal use "git add ." which tells git you would like to make changes/updates to the files.

- * The the "git commit -m "" " with a comment will commit the changes.
+ * Then use "git commit -m " with a comment, this will commit the changes and update the files.

- * Then using the "git push" command it will push the commited change to Github.
+ * Then using the "git push" command this will push the committed changes to your GitHub repository.

-## _Page Deploymen_
+## _Page Deployment_

- * Load up the GitHub website and log it to your account
+ * Load up the GitHub website and log in to your account

- * Select and open the repository to be publish.
+ * Select and open the repository to be published.

  * Click on the settings within this repository and scroll down and open the pages section.

- * Under the build and deployment section within pages put the source to display a branch, select the branch to main and the folder to root and hit the save button.
+ * Under the build and deployment section within pages put the source to display a branch, select the branch to main and the folder to root, and hit the save button.

  * Then select the visit site button at the top to view the live deployment of the site.